-You can adjust alarm volume to make sure it is loud enough to hear if you are not in the kitchen.
+You can adjust the alarm volume to make sure it is loud enough to hear if you are not in the kitchen.

 ThermoPop – Rotating Display Pocket Thermometer is another innovation from ThermoWorks.
 The ThermoPop is very compact and portable food thermometer, which feels good in your hand.
 It has very tiny tip, a lit screen, and easy to read numbers.
 You can hold it in either hand or read it when it’s upside down.
 ThermoPop is very accurate and reads in only 5 to 6 seconds!
-It shows temperature in both C and F. It will shut off automatically after 10 minutes.
+It shows the temperature in both C and F. It will shut off automatically after 10 minutes.
 It comes in a protective case, so can be easily put in a pocket.
 The wide temperature range (-58⁰F to 572⁰F) makes it suitable for both deep fryer testing and frozen foods.

 Tips for Using a Meat Thermometer